 CLA Dean's Freshman Research and Creative Scholars Program

 Research opportunities are key experiences for undergraduate students; however, most research programs focus on sophomores, juniors, and seniors.

-Through the Freshman Research and Creative Awards program—the first program of its kind among Committee on Institutional Cooperation (CIC) institutions—the College of Liberal Arts has taken the lead in engaging outstanding first-year students with faculty scholars.
+Through the Dean's Freshman Research and Creative Scholars program—the first program of its kind among Big Ten Academic Alliance (formerly CIC) institutions—the College of Liberal Arts has taken the lead in engaging outstanding first-year students with faculty scholars.

 The program has 3 goals:

 - to recruit outstanding students to the college